COSC3020/detecting-cycles-aijun-hall-uwyo/README.md

 Each node is visited once, and each edge is followed once.
 This results in a linear traversal over both verticies AND edges

 $O(V + E)$

+- Used https://www.geeksforgeeks.org/detect-cycle-in-a-graph/ to reference how to solve finding cycle problem.
+All code written is mine, just used as reference.

+- Used my previous dijkstra's algorithm code for graph logic reference and how to write tests.

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."